dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 * marc andreessen
 * hearables
 * lots of cool sensors from the stuff on your phone to cheap eeg for brainwaves and heartrate monitors
+* some of these are harder than others to work with during remote times, but sensors or hearing tech might still be workable

 ---
 name: WTF hearable?